NaCuMa/Anomaly-Detection-on-Dynamic-Graph-to-identify-disinformation/README.md

 Download TGN (https://github.com/twitter-research/tgn) and TADDY (https://github.com/yixinliu233/TADDY_pytorch) repositories in the same folder.
 Rename them in 'TGN' and 'TADDY'.

-### New folders

-Add the following folders to the previous repositories:
- - For TADDY:
-   - 'for_TGN' in 'data'.

 ### Files to replace

 Replace the following files by those provided in the present repository: